Create-Oldham/Discord-Bot/README.md

 |@User ++| plusplusText | The suffix to replace ++ |
 |!clear|pointsClearRoles| The role that a user must have to clear points |
 |!add | inductorRole | The role that must be held before adding to an induction |

+## Creating equipment records
+At the current time there is no interface to add equipment or edit the details.
+It's also impossible to add inductors and users without an inital inductor being added first.
+This

+The good news is that there is a SQL script in the scripts folder to create a record for a piece of equipment and assign an initial inductor.

+*Create new equipment.sql* takes the below parameters:

+**@DiscordID** - The DiscordID of the inital inductor, you can find this by right clicking on a user and clicking *Copy ID*

+**@equipmentName** - The name of the equipment that is being added

+**@equipmentInstructions** - The Instructions for using the equipment

+Once the script has been run it will output the equipment that has been added, along with the permissions.